JosephMurage/Health-Data-Analysis-Project-2022/README.md

 4. Feel free to modify the code or add additional analysis as needed.

-### Dependencies

-- The project uses Python libraries such as Pandas and PrettyTables.
-- You may need to install additional libraries depending on the specific requirements of your analysis.

 Enjoy exploring and analyzing the Penda Health patient data!